 Yes.
 If you want to get a better idea of whether the RNCM is right for you, you can come along for an Advice Audition.
-Advice auditions are normally only available during January – June, and the current fee is £65 (£30 of which is refunded if you apply for an entry audition within 12 months).
+Advice Auditions are normally only available during January – June, and the current fee is £75, of which £35 is refunded if you apply for an entry audition within 12 months.
 Please contact firstname.lastname@example.org to request an application form.

 When is the audition period?

 The main audition period usually takes place November/December.
 However this is subject to change each year.
 Please visit the auditions page for more details.